Mystery Science Theater 3001

 piggy, you paddle!
 This dot's too hot!
 Whee!"

 "My first customer!"
 Crow said, happily.
-Suddenly, and typically, the
+Suddenly, and typically,

 bridge began to shake as several sirens went off.
 "Oh, we got LOONY